Easy, Budget Friendly DIY Faux Wainscoting Tutorial

 Shop Mudding and Sanding Products:

-First off, mud, or joint compound as it’s also called, is very forgiving!
+Mud, or joint compound as it’s also called, is very forgiving!
 It doesn’t stain, washes out of clothes, and is easy to clean up.
-I dropped a ton all over my carpet and just let it dry and vacuumed it up.
+I dropped a ton all over my carpet, let it dry and vacuumed it up.

 Start by placing a generous amount of mud into your mud pan.
-(I mixed just a bit of water to thin it out) and start applying it to the wall.
+(I mixed just a bit of water to thin it out) and apply it to the wall.
 Work in sections.
-Apply and then smooth as much as you can.
-There are so many helpful Youtube videos about mudding and I encourage you to check them out.
-Don’t get too worried about making it perfect.
-Sanding once its dried will help to smooth out all the imperfections.
+Apply and smooth.
+There are many helpful Youtube videos on mudding and I encourage you to check them out.
+Don’t be worried about making it perfect.
+Sanding will help to smooth out imperfections.

-After just a couple swipes of sand paper (once mud was dry) it was perfect and ready to paint.
+After a couple swipes of sand paper (once dried) was perfect and ready to paint.

-It took a solid afternoon to mud, then I waited at least 24 hours, and lightly sanded.
+It took an afternoon to mud, 24 hours to dry, and then I lightly sanded.
 Below is another example.
 It was really hard to get it smooth working between the molding and outlet.
-And after I was done a child came by and made the four scrape marks in the mud.
-Wasn’t that so sweet of them. 😉

-Sanding it truly a miracle worker, and I didn’t have to end up redoing any of it.
+Sanding is a miracle worker, and I didn’t end up redoing any of it.

 sanding the mud after

-Also good to remember: Nothing in our home – walls, doorways, moldings, etc. are ever truly straight or flat.
+Remember: Nothing in our home – walls, doorways, moldings, etc. are ever truly straight or flat.
 You’ll need more mud in some areas, less in others.
-You’ll see your old wall in some high spots, and all that is totally okay!

 Applying the molding